UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 • Developing a Recall Plan: A Guide for Small Food Processing Facilities (B 1509) The Food and Drug Administration (FDA) defines a recall as actions taken by a firm to remove a product from the market.
 A well-designed recall plan will help to effectively locate the recalled product, remove it from the market, and locate the source of error in the product.
 It serves a guide for the company to follow if a situation requiring a recall presents itself.
 Recalls can be conducted on a…

-• Food Safety Tips for Preparing a Holiday Turkey (C 1226) This publication covers safe thawing, cooking, and storing a turkey, including current estimates of the time needed for safe thawing and cooking.
-The USDA recommends three ways to defrost turkeys: in the refrigerator, in cold water, or in the microwave.
+• Food Safety Tips for Preparing a Holiday Turkey (C 1226) Read about safe thawing, cooking, and storing a turkey, including current estimates of the time needed for safe thawing and cooking.
 Because bacteria can multiply rapidly at room temperature, never defrost a turkey on the counter!
-The cold water and microwave methods may be used…
+The cold water and microwave methods may be used when you don't have time to thaw your turkey in the refrigerator.
+Whole poultry is safe when the meat is cooked to a min…

 • Is Your Label Gluten Free?
 (B 1438) With the increased demand for “gluten-free” products in the market place, food processors and manufacturers have started to develop more and more better-tasting and nutritious food products that are also gluten-free.
 However, the federal food labeling regulations for gluten-free products can be very confusing for small food processors and new food product entrepreneurs.
 The purpose of this bullet…